-Minnesota is the home of Learners Edge and cold winters.
+Minnesota is the home of Teaching Channel and cold winters.
 The largest school district in the state closes schools when the wind chill is -40 degrees or the temperature is -25 degrees, and occasionally, the Governor will close all schools.
 We know how long winter can be when students are stuck inside.
 They get restless, are full of energy, and may struggle to regulate their behavior.
 These factors can make teaching and learning challenging.

 There are times we can get students outside, and times when we can’t.
 Below are our top six ideas for teaching when it’s cold.

 - Teach students a new outdoor, winter activity.

 Snowshoeing, skating, cross-country skiing or hiking are a few wonderful activities that can be done in the snow and cold.
 If you need assistance with funding equipment purchases, check out this link to help you locate and apply for grants.
 You can even have older children teach younger children how to do these things as a mentorship opportunity.
 Mentors and mentees mutually benefit, and mentoring is research based!

 - Teach students survival skills.

 “Survival skills” might include dressing appropriately for winter or how to follow GPS coordinates.
 Some books that highlight survival skills are The Hatchet Series by Gary Paulson and these books from Imagination Soup.
 A new book about surviving an avalanche called Avalanche!
 Survivor Diaries is an exciting read!